Rezayat

 Rezayat Group is a group of companies which are headquartered in Al-Khobar, Saudi Arabia.
 Originally called Ali Reza Group, it was founded by Abdullah Alireza in 1949 in the British Protectorate of Kuwait.
-The Rezayat Group is active in the industries of oil & gas, water, power generation, engineering and transportation with over 16,000 employees and operations in 13 countries.
-It is a family owned business descended from the House of Alireza trading family.
+The Rezayat Group is active in the industries of oil & gas, water, power generation, engineering and transportation, with over 16,000 employees and operations in 13 countries.
+Of its 25 companies, 14 are wholly owned and 11 joint ventures with major international partners.
+It is a family-owned business descended from the House of Alireza trading family.